luandro/wellness-bench/README.md

 ## Benchmark Pipeline

 Benchmark configs and providers live in `benchmarks/`.
 Outputs are written to `benchmarks/results/` (gitignored).

-See `benchmarks/README.md` for provider setup and required API keys.
+See [`benchmarks/README.md`](benchmarks/README.md) for detailed instructions on:
+- Setting up the pipeline
+- **Obtaining and configuring API keys** (OpenAI, Anthropic, Google, xAI, DeepSeek)
+- Running the benchmark scripts

 ## Project Structure